JetBrains/intellij-sdk-docs/intro/getting_help.md

 If you just want to share feedback on the guide, again, [raise an issue](https://youtrack.jetbrains.com/newIssue?project=IJSDK&clearDraft=true&c=), even if it’s for a discussion, ideas on improvements or suggestions.

-Please don't use the IJSDK YouTrack project for plugin or product support requests - it's intended for the SDK and the documentation, and you'll get a better response using one of the methods below.
+> **Note** Please don't use the **IJSDK** YouTrack project for plugin or product support requests - it's intended for the SDK and the documentation, and you'll get a better response using one of the methods below.

 ## Problems with code - support issues